-First and foremost: there is No clinch game and no neck wrestling in Kickboxing.
+First and foremost: there is No clinch game and neck wrestling in Kickboxing.
 This greatly reduces possible ways of hurting or finishing your opponent in a close combat situation.

 #3 Kickboxing underutilize leg kicks.
-Leg kicks are a great way of wearing your opponent down and crippling his movement and abilities to kick back.
-It makes him less agile and it slows him down.
+Leg kicks are a great tools for wearing your opponent down and crippling his movement.
+Kicking his legs makes him less agile and slows him down.

-K1 federation introduced a cross version of kickboxing and Muay Thai in which leg kicks are more often used and knee strikes are allowed.
+K1 federation has introduced a cross version of kickboxing and Muay Thai in which leg kicks are more often used and knee strikes are allowed.
 No clinch work or elbow attacks are permitted thought.

-#6 All >Muay Thai kicks are delivered with a shin, which makes them more powerful and decreases a risk of an injury for a kicker.
+#6 All Muay Thai kicks are delivered with a shin, which makes them more powerful and decreases a risk of an injury for a kicker.
 Kickboxers kick with a foot, which gives them a slight reach advantage but may cause a foot injury.

 #8 Footwork: Muay Thai fighter is rather walking and 'sliding' than 'jumping' like an old school kickboxer.
-This makes Thai stance more stable and the fighter is less prone to be knocked down by a push kick or swept down by a leg kick.
+This makes Thai stance more stable and the fighter is less prone to be knocked down by a push kick [a theep] or swept down by a leg kick.